bobmonsour/bobmonsour.com/src/posts/the-evolution-of-my-CSS-pipeline-in-eleventy-part-1.md

 Yes, that was bit of a digression...but it's these observations lead me to the belief that, for my site and my audience (all 3 of you), I do NOT need auto-prefixing.
 Your mileage may vary.

-### Are there simple ways to minify my CSS file in a more eleventy-ish way?
+### Are there simple ways to minify my CSS file in a more Eleventy-ish way?

 Yes.
-In fact, [Quick Tip #001](https://www.11ty.dev/docs/quicktips/inline-css/) in the eleventy docs show exactly how to do just that by installing the [clean-css package](https://www.npmjs.com/package/clean-css) and then creating a simple filter in eleventy.
+In fact, [Quick Tip #001](https://www.11ty.dev/docs/quicktips/inline-css/) in the Eleventy docs show exactly how to do just that by installing the [clean-css package](https://www.npmjs.com/package/clean-css) and then creating a simple filter in Eleventy.
 It looks like this in my eleventy.config.js.

 ```js
 const CleanCSS = require("clean-css");